Chinese Filipinos: Weddings

 Wedding traditions of Chinese Filipinos, regardless of religious persuasion, usually involve identification of the dates of supplication or pamamanhikan (kiu-hun), engagement (ting-hun) and wedding (kan-chhiu) adopted from Filipino customs.
 In addition, feng shui based on the birthdates of the couple, as well as of their parents and grandparents may also be considered.
-Certain customs found among Chinese Filipinos include during supplication (kiu-hun) also include a solemn tea ceremony within the house of the bridegroom ensues where the couple will be served tea, egg noodles (misua) and given red packets or envelopes containing money, commonly referred to as an ang-pao.
+Certain customs found among Chinese Filipinos include a solemn tea ceremony during supplication (kiu‑hun) held in the bridegroom’s house, egg noodles (misua), and the giving of red packets or envelopes containing money, commonly referred to as an ang‑pao.

-During the supplication ceremony, pregnant women and recently engaged couples are forbidden from attending the ceremony.
+During the supplication ceremony, pregnant women and recently engaged couples are forbidden from attending.
 Engagement (ting-hun) quickly follows, where the bride enters the ceremonial room walking backward and turned three times before being allowed to see the groom.
 A welcome drink consisting of red-colored juice is given to the couple, quickly followed by the exchange of gifts for both families and the wedding tea ceremony, where the bride serves the groom's family and vice versa.
-The engagement reception consists of sweet tea soup and misua, both of which symbolizes long-lasting relationship.
+The engagement reception consists of sweet tea soup and misua, both of which symbolize long-lasting relationships.

 Before the wedding, the groom is expected to provide the matrimonial bed in the future couple's new home.
 A baby born under the Chinese sign of the Dragon may be placed in the bed to ensure fertility.
-He is also tasked to deliver the wedding gown to his bride on the day prior to the wedding to the sister of the bride, as it is considered ill fortune for the groom to see the bride on that day.
-For the bride, she prepares an initial batch of personal belongings (ke-chheng) to the new home, all wrapped and labeled with the Chinese characters for sang-hi.
+He is also tasked with delivering the wedding gown to his bride's sister on the day prior to the wedding, as it is considered ill fortune for the groom to see the bride on that day.
+For the bride, she prepares an initial batch of personal belongings (ke-chheng) to be taken to her new home, wrapped and labeled with the Chinese characters for sang-hi.
 On the wedding date, the bride wears a red robe emblazoned with the emblem of a dragon prior to wearing the bridal gown, to which a pair of sang-hi (English: marital happiness) coin is sewn.
 Before leaving her home, the bride then throws a fan bearing the Chinese characters for sang-hi toward her mother to preserve harmony within the bride's family upon her departure.
 Most of the wedding ceremony then follows Catholic or Protestant traditions.

-Post-wedding rituals include the two single brothers or relatives of the bride giving the couple a wa-hoe set, which is a bouquet of flowers with umbrella and sewing kit, for which the bride gives an ang-pao in return.
-After three days, the couple then visits the bride's family, upon which a pair of sugar cane branch is given, which is a symbol of good luck and vitality among Hokkien people.
+Post-wedding rituals include the two single brothers or relatives of the bride giving the couple a wa-hoe set, which is a bouquet of flowers with an umbrella and a sewing kit, for which the bride gives an ang-pao in return.
+After three days, the couple then visits the bride's family, upon which a pair of sugar cane branches are given, which is a symbol of good luck and vitality among the Hokkien people.